ManicQuinn/SlimeVR-Gremlin/README.md

 - [X] Add parameters for certain measurements.
 - [X] ~~Create a calibration cube.~~ (Not needed)
 - [ ] Create a tray for a chest tracker.
 - [X] Do a test print; Test Fragility of new strap loops, test the give of the tray/slide, test new button.
-(Brass 🩷)
 - [ ] Work on aesthetics.

 ## Credit